World War III: NATO nuclear sharing

 Of the three nuclear powers in NATO (France, the United Kingdom, and the United States), only the United States has provided weapons for nuclear sharing.
 As of November 2009, Belgium, Germany, Italy, the Netherlands and Turkey are still hosting US nuclear weapons as part of NATO's nuclear sharing policy.
 Canada hosted weapons until 1984, and Greece until 2001.
 The United Kingdom also received US tactical nuclear weapons such as nuclear artillery and Lance missiles until 1992, despite the UK being a nuclear weapons state in its own right; these were mainly deployed in Germany.

 In peacetime, the nuclear weapons stored in non-nuclear countries are guarded by US airmen though previously some artillery and missile systems were guarded by US Army soldiers; the codes required for detonating them are under American control.
 In case of war, the weapons are to be mounted on the participating countries' warplanes.
 The weapons are under custody and control of USAF Munitions Support Squadrons co-located on NATO main operating bases that work together with the host nation forces.

 As of 2005, 180 tactical B61 nuclear bombs of the 480 US nuclear weapons believed to be deployed in Europe fall under the nuclear sharing arrangement.
 The weapons are stored within a vault in hardened aircraft shelters, using the USAF WS3 Weapon Storage and Security System.
 The delivery warplanes used are F-16 Fighting Falcons and Panavia Tornados.

-Historical close calls
+Historical conflicts and incidents

 With the initiation of the Cold War arms race in the 1950s, an apocalyptic war between the United States and the Soviet Union became a real possibility.
 During the Cold War era (1947–1991), several military events have been described as having come close to potentially triggering World War III.
 Even after the end of the Cold War and the dissolution of the Soviet Union in 1991, some incidents afterward have been described as close calls as well.